tonychiesa92/liri-node-app/README.md

 ### Overview

-LIRI is a command line node application that takes in parameters and gives back data.
+LIRI stands for _Language_ Interpretation and Recognition Interface.
+LIRI is a CLI node application that takes in parameters and gives back data.

+LIRI makes searches to the Spotify, Bands In Town, and OMDB APIs and will give back predefined information

 ### Technologies